Mayan Potter Honduran Rosewood Burl Turned Vase

 If a picture is worth a thousand words, "Mayan Potter" is certainly better described with photographs.
-With three uniquely terraced levels in bi-color rosewood, primarily spalted beige sapwood, it is also uniquely asymmetrical.
+With three uniquely terraced levels in bi-color Honduran Rosewood Burl (HRB), primarily spalted beige sapwood, it is also uniquely asymmetrical.
 And unlike any other member of our collection so far, it has a three-point pedestal which was actually carved out of the solid body.
 This obra-de-arte is ideal for eye-level viewing, or as floor art.

 WHAT IS BURL: Burl is a rare anomaly that occurs when hundreds of thousands of tiny buds on a tree fail to form branches, instead producing a large knobby outgrowth of exotic, uniquely patterned wood grain.